mrocklin/thesis/linear-regression.md

 A particularly astute numerical analyst will find yet another refinement.
 In the case when `X` is full rank (this is almost always the case in linear regression) then the left hand side of the solve operation, $X^TX$, is both symmetric and positive definite.
 In this case a more efficient solve routine exists based on the Cholesky decomposition.

-The Matlab backslash operator will perform dynamic checks for this property, the Python `solve` routine will not.
+The Matlab backslash operator will perform dynamic checks for this property, while the Python `solve` routine will not.
 The Matlab solution however still suffers from operation ordering issues as the backsolve will target the matrix `X'` rather than the vector `(X'*y)`.

-And so a further refined solution might look like the following
+And so a further refined solution might look like the following:

 -------------- -----------------------------
  Python/NumPy  `beta = solve(X.T*X, X.T*y, sym_pos=True)`